yageorgiy/botman-vk-community-callback-driver/README.md

 Contributions are welcome, I would be glad to accept contributions via Pull Requests.
 Of course, everyone will be mentioned in contributors list. 🙂

 ## License
-VK Community Callback driver is made under the terms of MIT licence.
+VK Community Callback driver is made under the terms of MIT license.
 BotMan is free software distributed under the terms of the MIT license.